Orange, Provence: tourism & sightseeing

 Other highlights in Orange

-A short walk from the theatre in Rue Roche is the Municipal Museum which contains many artefacts from the excavations carried out in Orange and surrounding area – note in particular the Roman cadastre from the time of Emperor Vespasian (9-79 A.D.), a remarkable marble slab engraved with the allocations of land.
+Opposite the entrance to the theatre in Rue Roche you can visit the Municipal Museum which contains many artefacts from the excavations carried out in Orange and surrounding area – note in particular the Roman cadastre from the time of Emperor Vespasian (9-79 A.D.), a remarkable marble slab engraved with the allocations of land, the sphinx and the mosaics.

 The Cathedral of Notre-Dame-de-Nazareth in Orange dates originally from the 4th century, was rebuilt in the twelfth century, and consecrated in the early thirteenth century.
 It is of Romanesque style, with one nave and lancet vaults and various decorations inside by Italian painters.